wimpomp/parfor/README.md

 Used to parallelize for-loops using parfor in Matlab?
 This package allows you to do the same in python.
 Take any normal serial but parallelizable for-loop and execute it in parallel using easy syntax.
 Don't worry about the technical details of using the multiprocessing module, race conditions, queues, parfor handles all that.
-Also, parfor uses dill instead of pickle, so that a lot more objects can be used when parallelizing.

 Tested on linux on python 2.7 and 3.8

+## Why is parfor better than just using multiprocessing?
+- Easy to use
+- Using dill instead of pickle: a lot more objects can be used when parallelizing
+- Progress bars are built-in

 ## Usage
-Parfor decorates a functions and returns the result of that function evaluated for each iteration of an iterator.
+Parfor decorates a functions and returns the result of that function evaluated in parallel for each iteration of an iterator.

 ## Requires